git-bruh/matrix-tui/README.md

 # matrix-client

 A terminal based Matrix client.
-WIP.
+WIP, not usable yet.